Time-Varying Bayesian Optimization Without a Metronome: Background

+\paragraph{All Other Scenarios.} In all other scenarios (e.g., large time horizon $H$, $l_T \sim R(n)$ for a reasonable dataset size $n$), most TVBO algorithms in the state-of-the-art are expected to be suboptimal since the response time cannot safely be assumed constant (TV-GPUCB and ABO may eventually become prohibitive) and $f$ cannot be reasonably seen as quasi-static (R-GPUCB and ET-GPUCB may not be able to learn anything meaningful before triggering another reset of their datasets).
+W-DBO may still perform well in these settings, but it does not offer any regret guarantee.

-In this paper, we conduct the first analysis that is free of restrictive, unrealistic assumptions and explicitly refers to the response time of TVBO algorithms.
-We derive general insights about TVBO algorithms: (i)~an algorithm-independent lower asymptotic regret bound and (ii)~an upper asymptotic regret bound that holds for a broad class of algorithms.
-These results allow us to make recommendations for TVBO solutions regarding their maximal dataset sizes and their policies to deal with stale observations.
-Finally, we design \AlgoName, a TVBO algorithm that follows our recommendations and demonstrate its superiority over the state-of-the-art of TVBO.
+In this paper, we conduct the first regret analysis that is explicitly built on the response time of TVBO algorithms, without assuming a finite variational budget for $f$ or a constant response time $R(n)$.
+This analysis allows us to make recommendations for TVBO solutions regarding their maximal dataset sizes~(Section~\ref{sec:main-upper_regret}) and their policies to deal with stale observations (Section~\ref{sec:main-stale}).
+Finally, we design \AlgoName, a TVBO algorithm that follows our recommendations (Section~\ref{sec:algo}) and demonstrate its competitiveness against the state-of-the-art of TVBO on quasi-static, near-constant response time and other types of synthetic and real-world problems (Section~\ref{sec:results}).